Karthik-d-k/ferrisv/README.md

 Out-of-tree **Linux kernel modules in C/Rust for RISC-V**, cross-built with **LLVM** and run under **QEMU**.

-`just qemu` boots OpenSBI -> kernel -> init on an ext4 root and 9p-shares your module dir into the guest, so you `insmod`/`rmmod` and iterate without rebuilding the world.
+`just qemu` boots OpenSBI -> kernel -> init on an ext4 root and 9p-shares the whole repo into the guest, so you `insmod`/`rmmod` and iterate without rebuilding the world.

 ## Layout